IgniteUI/igniteui-xplat-docs/doc/en/components/grids/list.md

 <!-- Blazor -->

-To get started with the `IgbList` component, you first need to register the `IgbListModule`.
+To get started with the `List` component, you first need to register its module, like so:

 ```razor
 IgbListModule.Register(IgniteUIBlazor);